malmgrek/nixos-configuration/README.md

 ### Desktop environment

-Currently I only use an i3 based desktop environment which is included.
+Currently I use an i3 based desktop environment that is included in the configuration as a module.

 ![Screenshot](https://raw.githubusercontent.com/malmgrek/nixos-configuration/master/resources/screenshot.png)